-Finding Snee Oosh Road was not difficult, but I must have blinked as I neared the parking lot entrance because I drove right by and had to back track.
+Finding Snee Oosh Road was easy, the parking lot, not so much.
+I drove right by and had to back track.
 My biggest fear, beyond accidentally treading on territory that was not allowed, was that it would be packed with persons like me competing for peace and quiet.
-I arrived, at about 8:00 am, and realized I needn’t have worried.
+I arrived, at about 8:00 am, and realized I needn’t have.
 I was the only one there!
-The parking lot contained about eight parking places, an ADA-compliant porta potty and an information kiosk.
+The parking lot contained about eight parking spots, an ADA-compliant porta potty and an information kiosk.

 I headed down the road, noting the conspicuous, “No pets allowed” and “No Bikes” signs.
 The preserve was dead ahead.
 Kiket Lagoon was to the right.
 Birds swam in it, but were too far away for me to identify.
 In Similk Bay, half a dozen cormorants and a couple of gulls hung out on a small floating dock.
 As I neared the preserve, a flock of cormorants flew over.

 I was so scared of doing something wrong that I stopped well short of the barrier that blocks anyone who is not paying attention from attempting to enter Flagstaff Island, which is off limits.
-I turned around and made my way back to Kiket Island, crossed the field, took a look at the beach (Deception Pass Bridge is on the background, Flagstaff Island is ahead and to the right), and hit the South Trail.
+I turned around and made my way back to Kiket Island, crossed the field, took a look at the beach and hit the South Trail.
 It was extremely wet and muddy, which is probably why I found more fungi, (witch’s hair) lichen, mosses and ferns.